klm127/klm127.github.io/_posts/2021-01-24-Free-Code-Camp-React-Snippets.md

 The CSS styling was done in SCSS.
 Jekyll doesn't load that up by default.
 There's probably a Gem I could install, but instead I used a [scss to css converter](https://jsonformatter.org/scss-to-css).

-My script used Babel preprocessing for the React syntax, of course.
+My script used Babel preprocessing for the React syntax, because writing React without JSX seems like a total drag.
 That meant I had to convert it to regular javascript in order to be able to include it as a `<script>` tag in this page.
 I followed [these instructions](https://babeljs.io/docs/en/babel-cli/) on the babel.js site and used npx and the command line to generate regular javascript.

 The cli in a directory with each of my files was:
 ```